marcoemrich/TestRefactoringKata/README.md

+# Test Refactoring Kata with Gilded Rose

+This is a TestRefactoring Kata. it is based on the Gilded Rose Kata from TerryHughes.
+The purpose of the original Kata was to improve the source code.
+In this kata, however, you get a (very ugly) test suite, you need to refactor.

+## How to use this Kata

+Find you language version (currently Java, JS and Ruby), open the Spec/Test file and start improving it :)
+Everything you need to know about Gilded Rose is explained below in the original description.

+# Original Description of the Guilded Rose Kata

 This Kata was originally created by Terry Hughes (http://twitter.com/#!/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 I could have forked it again, but I thought other language users might not want to download a whole C# project environment.
 In this repository are starting code samples for Java, Python, Ruby, Smalltalk, C#, C and C++.

 See also http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/